Sri Lanka Air Force: Notable fallen members

 Over 23,790 Sri Lankan armed forces personnel were killed since beginning of the civil war in 1981 to its end in 2009, this includes air officers killed in active duty.
 659 service personnel were killed due to the second JVP insurrection from 1987 to 1990.
 53 service personnel were killed and 323 were wounded in the first JVP insurrection from 1971 to 1972.
-Notable fallen members includes;
+Notable fallen members include;